 Propulsion: Wheeled or tracked.

 A technical is an improvised fighting vehicle produced by mounting a weapon on a vehicle not intended for combat.
-Technical are easy to spot as a result of their lack of protection and refinement, as well as the fact they are based on consumer grade vehicles.
 A typical technical consists of a 4X4 pickup truck with a machine gun or anti-aircraft gun mounted in the bed.
-While technicals have abysmal survivability, they are cheap to produce and the relatively heavy armament they carry is sufficient against infantry and other ill-protected vehicles.
+While technicals have poor survivability against a proper armored vehicle, they are cheap to produce and the relatively heavy armament they carry is sufficient against infantry and other ill-protected vehicles.
 Technicals are also faster and more mobile than their armored military-grade counterparts, allowing them to strike quickly and escape.
-Technicals are a common sight in Africa and the Middle East, where combatants either cannot afford to or are not allowed to purchase purpose-built armored vehicles.
+Technicals are a common sight in Africa and the Middle East, where combatants either cannot afford to or are not allowed to purchase conventional combat vehicles.

 Missiles: Some technicals have small missile tubes instead of a gun.